Questions & Answers

 I will be with you to document your day for 10 hours, and sometimes much longer.
 I will arrive to photograph the bride with my lighting assistant, who will stay with me through the formals.
 An associate photographer will arrive to document the groom's preparations and then leave after the parent's dances or cake cutting.
 I love working with my associate photographers, they offer a different perspective that will complete your collection.

-It takes an average of 4 - 6 weeks to have all of your wedding photos live on your private link and then you will receive your flash drive within 2 weeks after that, your proof books within 5 weeks after that.
+We always provide a sneak peek of your photos that showcase the highlights of the day within two days of your wedding, within one week if your wedding is in another state or country.
+It takes an average of 4 - 6 weeks to have all of your wedding photos live on your private link which will also have your download link for immediate delivery of printable resolution jpgs.
+These are your printable proofs that are for you and no one else.
 Your albums will arrive within 6 - 8 weeks from the time that you approve the final, retouched draft.

 How many images will we receive?